ftsrg-bta/lab-ethereum/guide/guide.md

 # Solidity/Ethereum development quick guide

+_Ákos Hajdu, Imre Kocsis, Péter Garamvölgyi_

 This is a supplementary guide for the [Blockchain Technologies and Applications (VIMIAV17)](http://inf.mit.bme.hu/edu/courses/blockchain/) course at the [
 Budapest University of Technology and Economics](http://www.bme.hu/?language=en).

 ## Ethereum basics

 Ethereum is a generic blockchain-based computing platform where nodes in a peer-to-peer network are maintaining the ledger.
-Nodes run the _Ethereum Virtual Machine (EVM)_ and execute transactions and contracts compiled into EVM bytecode.
+Nodes run the _Ethereum Virtual Machine (EVM)_ and execute _transactions_ and _contracts_ compiled into EVM bytecode.
 The main entities on the network are the _accounts_, identified by their 160-bit addresses.
 There are two kinds of accounts.
 - An _externally owned account_ is associated with a balance in Ether, the native cryptocurrency of Ethereum.
 It is typically owned by human users.
-- A _contract account_, in addition to its balance also stores the compiled contract bytecode and the data associated with the contract.
+- A _contract account_, in addition to its balance also stores the compiled contract bytecode and the data (state) associated with the contract.

 Contracts are usually written in a high-level language (such as Solidity) and then compiled into EVM bytecode.
 A compiled contract can be deployed to the blockchain by a special transaction.
-From that point on, users or other contracts can interact with the deployed contract by issuing _transactions_.
+From that point on, users or other contracts can interact with the deployed contract by issuing _transactions_ to its address.
 The transaction contains the function to be called (with its parameters) and an execution fee called _gas_.
 Optionally, some value of Ether can also be associated with the call.
 The nodes then execute the transaction by running the contract code.
 Each instruction costs some predefined amount of gas.
-If execution runs out of gas, the whole transaction is reverted.
+If execution runs out of gas or there is a run time error, the whole transaction is reverted.
 Otherwise, successful transactions will be included in some of the next blocks as part of the mining process.

 ## Solidity basics